ElusiveMind/nodeaccess/README.md

-# Nodeaccess - Per Node Access Management for Drupal 7-9
+# Nodeaccess - Node Access Control for Drupal

 ## INTRODUCTION

----

 This module is now fully Drupal 8 & 9 compatible and will be maintained to remain so.
 Many interface and feature enhancements have been made as part of the code cleanup